JinmiaoChenLab/DISCOtoolkit_py/README.md

 -->
 # DISCOtoolkit 1.0.4

 DISCOtoolkit is an python package that allows users to access data and use the tools provided by the [DISCO database](https://www.immunesinglecell.org/).
+Read the documentation [DISCOtoolkit](https://jinmiaochenlab.github.io/DISCOtoolkit_py/).
 It provides the following functions:

 - Filter and download DISCO data based on sample metadata and cell type information
 - CELLiD: cell type annotation